syncthing/syncthing-android/README.md

 [<img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="80">](https://play.google.com/store/apps/details?id=com.nutomic.syncthingandroid) [<img alt="Get it on F-Droid" src="https://f-droid.org/badge/get-it-on.png" height="80">](https://f-droid.org/app/com.nutomic.syncthingandroid)

+# Status: "Maintenance mode" - Co-maintainers welcome

+tl;dr: The app is still kept up to date, and contributions are still welcome - however even reviews for those can take a long time.
+Co-maintainers are very welcome - get in touch if you are interested.

+No-one is dedicating significant time into development or reviews.
+It's still kept up to date with Syncthing, Android and dependencies under the wider Syncthing project umbrella on a best effort basis.
+Contributions are reviewed, however available time for that is scarce so it will take a while.
+And obviously it depends both on the size/clarity of the change and (admittedly subjective) relevance of it - chance of successful and speedier reviews is higher if your change is targeted and small.

+## No feature request taken (feature contributions case-by-case)

+Handling feature requests use up the little time that is present to keep the app up-to-date, and there is no feature development happening.
+So unless you are opening a feature request to discuss your own contribution before jumping into coding, the request will be closed directly with some template answer pointing at this section.

 # Translations

 The project is translated on [Transifex](https://www.transifex.com/projects/p/syncthing-android/).